nuhame/mlpug/examples/agentic_llm_pretraining/datasets/huggingface/README.md

 # Agentic LLM Pretraining Dataset

 A pretraining corpus for small language models (1-3B parameters) optimized for agentic tasks.
-The corpus emphasizes learning to reason, follow instructions, and use tools over memorizing factual knowledge — the assumption is that domain knowledge will be provided at runtime via RAG.
+The corpus emphasizes learning to comprehend language, reason, follow instructions, and use tools over memorizing factual knowledge — the assumption is that domain knowledge will be provided at runtime via RAG.
+The idea is that this could enable much smaller pretraining corpora by omitting the large volumes of text typically needed to memorize facts.

 ## Dataset Summary